kristov/compz/README.md

 There are only two loop types:

-1. `luz` (loop-until-zero)
+1. `while` (loop-until-zero)
-1. `luzd` (loop-until-zero-decrement)
+1. `loop` (loop-until-zero-decrement)

-    luz[b] {
+    while[b] {
         statements...
     }

-    luzd[b] {
+    loop[b] {
         statements...
     }

 They take a single variable as an argument.
 In both cases the loop will end when the variable has a zero value.
-In the case of `luzd` this variable is automatically decremented on each pass of the loop.
+In the case of `loop` this variable is automatically decremented on each pass of the loop.
 There are only two ways to exit a loop:

-1. Make the variable zero (in the case of `luzd` by waiting for that to happen naturally, or explicitly by "shorting" the variable)
+1. Make the variable zero (in the case of `loop` by waiting for that to happen naturally, or explicitly by "shorting" the variable)
 1. With a `break TEST` statement

 #### Loop posts

 One of the possible statements inside a loop is the post `|`.
 If the loop "falls through" naturally by the variable going to zero the block of statements after the post is executed.
 If the TEST in a `break TEST` is encountered the loop is exited *without* executing the code after the post:

-    luzd[b] {
+    loop[b] {
         aa = 10
         break (aa == 10)
         |